Creates a manhattan plot.

 Color used for highlighting SNPs.
 Default uses red.

-A ggplot2 object.
-You can plot it using the print method.
 You can modify it as you wish by adding layers.
-You might want to read this chapter
+You might want to read

 to get more familiar with the package ggplot2.